7.1 A/B Testing

 Read more

-Booking.com runs more than 25,000 A/B tests annually (about 70 per day) with only ~10% showing positive results, and credits this experimentation engine for growing twice as fast as the S&P 500 over a decade-plus; the canonical “experimentation as a competitive moat” case study with a fresh figure.
+Booking.com runs more than 25,000 A/B tests annually (about 70 per day) and has grown roughly twice as fast as the S&P 500 over more than a decade, the canonical case for experimentation as a competitive moat.

 Read more